 Runners can be picky about their gear and rightly so — my favorite Gu flavor might make you sick, and your tried-and-true sneakers could leave me with shin splints.
-That lands runners firmly in the hard-to-shop-for category, but it is still clearly possible to find the runners in your life gifts they’ll love.
-Drawing on my own favorites (I’ve been running for a decade now and have completed five marathons and dozens of shorter races) plus the input of avid runners, coaches, and other experts, I’ve narrowed down the best gifts for all runners, whether they’re tackling their first miles or collecting age-group-race prizes.
-From tried-and-true classics to brand-new gear, something for your favorite runner is sure to be on this list.
-For more great things to buy for specific types of people, the Strategist’s gift guides can be found right here.
+That lands runners firmly in the hard-to-shop-for category, but it is still clearly possible to find gifts for the runners in your life that they’re sure to love.
+Drawing on my own favorites (I’ve been running for a decade now and have completed five marathons and dozens of shorter races) plus the input of avid runners, coaches, and other experts, I’ve narrowed down the best gifts for all runners, whether they’re tackling their first miles or collecting medals.

 Gadget gifts for runners

-When I asked a few runner friends what they’d like to receive this holiday season, several mentioned a new GPS watch, often singling out Garmin by name.
+When I asked a few runner friends what gifts they’d like to receive, several mentioned a new GPS watch, often singling out Garmin by name.
 Garmin’s entry-level running watch, the Forerunner 45, lets runners track their runs and check their pace, heart rate, and distance mid-run; it also offers the ability to preprogram interval workouts and lots of other features.
-City Coach co-founder and head coach Jonathan Cane told us that Garmin’s entry-level watch would “certainly do the trick for a new runner, and will be adequate even for a more hard-core athlete.”
+City Coach co-founder and head coach Jonathan Cane told us that the previous version of this watch would “certainly do the trick for a new runner, and will be adequate even for a more hard-core athlete.”
 It’s safe to say the new one will do the same.

-If you’re shopping for a runner who competes in triathlons, this Garmin watch also tracks biking and swimming metrics.
+For runners who compete in triathlons, this Garmin watch also tracks biking and swimming metrics.
 It boasts a 14-hour battery life, which comes in handy during longer events like Ironman races.
 According to Steph Willett — a triathlete and the team manager of Volée, a global community of female runners created by the apparel brand Oiselle — for a watch with so many features, this one “is light, fairly intuitive, and doesn’t look like a calculator on my wrist.”

 Although Coros only started selling GPS watches in 2018, the Seattle-based brand has earned lots of buzz in the running community and is quickly becoming a big player in the market.
 The main reason?
 Its watches have a crazy-long battery life.
 This entry-level model will last 25 hours in GPS mode or 30 days for regular use, and its pricier watches go up to 60 hours and 45 days.
 “They’ve created a great product, for sure,” says Jason Fitzgerald, a USA Track & Field–certified running coach and the founder of Strength Running.
 “It does everything: tracks sleep, steps, altitude, sunrise and sunset, calories burned, and of course all of the running metrics that runners care about.”

 Sometimes listening to a good playlist or podcast can make all the difference in getting a runner out of bed on a cold day.
-Strategist managing editor Maxine Builder tested out these truly wireless earbuds and liked all the workout-friendly features they had to offer.
-They don’t block out ambient noise — which is a good thing for outdoor runners who need to hear things like oncoming cars — and they’re easy to adjust with a light touch while on the run.
-Builder notes “there’s also a so-called Sport Tip, a plastic hook that helps secure the earbuds to your ears even while you’re bouncing around.”
+Strategist deputy editor Maxine Builder tested out an earlier version of these truly wireless earbuds and liked all the workout-friendly features they had to offer.
+They’re water- and sweat-resistant with simple touch controls for adjusting volume, pausing music, or taking calls on the run.
+The earbuds come with three sizes of what Bose calls “StayHear tips,” little plastic hooks that help them stay in place when you’re running.

 A little bit more affordable, these open-ear headphones are especially safe for runners because they don’t actually go inside the ear but rather transmit sound through the bones in your ear.
 Professional runner Katie Mackey told us she was initially skeptical about the technology, but was quickly won over: “After using them a few times, I was totally in love because I could hear the music just as well as with other headphones, but I can also hear all the noise around me.”